traderjoe-xyz/joe-v2/README.md

 - The [LBPair](./src/LBPair.sol) is the contract that contains all the logic of the actual pair for swaps, adds, removals of liquidity and fee claiming.
 This contract should never be deployed directly, and the factory should always be used for that matter.

 - The [LBToken](./src/LBToken.sol) is the contract that is used to calculate the shares of a user.
 The LBToken is a new token standard that is similar to ERC-1155, but without any callbacks (for safety reasons) and any functions or variables relating to ERC-721.
-To make liquidity management easier, helper functions were added to return user's positions.

 - The [LBFactory](./src/LBPair.sol) is the contract used to deploy the different pairs and acts as a registry for all the pairs already created.
 There are also privileged functions such as setting the parameters of the fees, the flashloan fee, setting the pair implementation, set if a pair should be ignored by the quoter and add new presets.
 Unless the `creationUnlocked` is `true`, only the owner of the factory can create pairs.